 Our Global Pro Bono Practice actively seeks matters that support the elimination of human trafficking, forced labor and child labor.
-For example, our Hong Kong office is working with local barristers and a local NGO to represent four female domestic workers from Kenya who are suspected victims of human trafficking.
-In 2020, our lawyers in Paris also represented a number of victims of child prostitution and child abuse through referrals from child rights organization Agir contre la Prostitution des Enfants.
-A team of US lawyers is representing a 17-year-old sex-trafficking survivor as a victim and witness in her trafficker's federal criminal case.
-We also provided a broad range of corporate governance, IP and employment advice to End Child Prostitution and Trafficking of Children for Sexual Purposes (ECPAT).
+For example, our lawyers in Paris are representing a number of victims of child prostitution and child abuse through referrals from child rights organization Agir contre la Prostitution des Enfants.
+A team of US lawyers is representing four victims of labor trafficking who were abused by their employer while working in a restaurant and whose wages were significantly underpaid.
+We also provided a broad range of corporate governance, IP and employment advice to End Child Prostitution and Trafficking of Children for Sexual Purposes (ECPAT) and corporate advice to Anka Rising, Inc., a nonprofit whose mission is to eradicate human trafficking and slavery.